Ctc8/oaf-orblabs/README.md

 - topics: [ethers.utils.id('Transfer(address,address,uint256)'), ethers.AbiCoder.defaultAbiCoder().encode(["address"], ["0xdf0770df86a8034b3efef0a1bb3c889b8332ff56"])]
 - address: this is the USDC address, that is => 0xa0b86991c6218b36c1d19d4a2e9eb0ce3606eb48
 - fromBlock: whatever block you want....get use a reasonable starting block from https://etherscan.io/.
 Ideally, you want a block that is at least 2 days in the past
-6. Create an instance of the ABI object: abi = new ethers.Interface(AppLibraryConfigsABI.abi)
+6. Create an instance of the ABI object: abi = new ethers.Interface(ERC20ABI.abi)
 7. Parse the logs you are getting back: for each event log do the following,abi.parseLog({ topics: log.topics as string[], data: log.data })
 8. Print the results to see of they match what you want